thesephist/dotink/content/posts/rational-binary-search.md

 main(args())
 ```

-This program takes two arguments.
-First, the (positive) decimal number to be approximated, and an maximum denominator we are willing to accept, after which the tree traversal would halt.
+This program takes two arguments: the (positive) decimal number to be approximated, and a maximum denominator we are willing to accept, after which the tree traversal would halt.
 For the 12-digit approximation of Pi with which I opened this post, I ran

 ```
 ./farey.ink 3.14159265358979 1000000
 ```

 Which found `4272943 / 1360120` in the tree traversal at depth 323.